ngxpert/cmdk/CONTRIBUTING.md

-# Contributing to Cmdk
+# Contributing to CMDK

-🙏 We would ❤️ for you to contribute to Cmdk and help make it even better than it is today!
+🙏 We would ❤️ for you to contribute to cmdk and help make it even better than it is today!

 ## Developing